RusticiSoftware/scormcloud-api-v2-client-javascript/docs/CourseApi.md

 var opts = {
-  'includeRegistrationCount': false, // Boolean | Include the registration count in the results 'includeCourseMetadata': false // Boolean | Include course metadata in the results.
+  'includeRegistrationCount': false, // Boolean | Include the registration count in the results 'includeCourseMetadata': false, // Boolean | Include course metadata in the results.
 If the course has no metadata, adding this parameter has no effect.
 };

 var callback = function(error, data, response) {